pass-culture/pass-culture-app-native/doc/installation/iOS.md

    1. Connect to the Apple Developer account with Xcode.
    1. Get invited to the Apple Developer group by an Admin.
-   1. Download the private key via fastlane:
+   1. Download the private key via fastlane (for each environment):

       ```sh
       bundle exec fastlane ios download_certificates --env testing